wurde/prefab-ui/README.md

 ### Principles

 Principles bring clarity when making any decision.
-They are concise enough to remember while having the power to reduce complex problems into simple terms.
-In the effort of making decisions easier we define three guiding principles.
+They are easy to remember while reducing complex problems into simple terms.
+In the effort of making decisions easier contributors follow three guiding principles.

 - Build for **scale**.
 - Build for **modularity**.